Howden Insurance Mile

-In the COVID 19 affected 2020/21 season the Windsor Park Plate was raced on 3 October 2020.
+In the COVID-19 affected 2020/21 season the Windsor Park Plate was raced on 3 October 2020.
 The same meeting held the Hawke's Bay Guineas whereas the Hawke's Bay Breeders Gold Trail Stakes was held a fortnight earlier on September 19 along with the Tarzino Trophy.

 In 2022 the scheduled meeting at Hastings was cancelled and the race was moved to the following week and raced at Matamata.
+The 2024 and 2025 editions were also held in the Waikato due to the Hastings racecourse being closed for reconstruction after a horse slipped in a race in September 2024.